 Unexplained Broken Bones, Cuts, and Bruises

 Some 90% of broken bones suffered by individuals under Nursing Home care are a direct result of falling.
-While mostly unavoidable, it’s an unfortunate reality that a number of broken bones, cuts, or bruises can also be a direct result of nursing home abuse, or neglect.
+While mostly unavoidable, it’s an unfortunate reality that a number of broken bones, cuts, or bruises can also be a direct result of nursing home abuse or neglect.
 Due to the general forgetfulness, weakness of muscles, and other contributing factors, it’s difficult to determine which injuries are innocent and which came as a direct result of improper care.
 Broken bones are the most obvious examples of improper care as they will have the longest lasting pain and discomfort.
-Rest assured, unexplained cuts and bruises should also been noted, questioned, and followed up on if they continue to appear.
+Rest assured, unexplained cuts and bruises should also be noted, questioned, and followed up on if they continue to appear.

 In most cases, it may take both medical, and legal experts to analyze the specific situation and determine the root cause of the injuries to your loved one.